BACK TO DIRECTIVES

 5. Log the failure without dwelling on it.

-Recovery should feel mechanical, not dramatic.
+Recovery must be mechanical, not dramatic.

 Common Errors

-• Treating failure as a reset point
+• Treating failure as a reset point.

-• Overhauling systems after minor misses
+• Overhauling systems after minor misses.

-• Adding friction to recovery
+• Adding friction to recovery.

-• Seeking lessons before resuming execution
+• Seeking lessons before resuming execution.

 Enforcement Rule